 Price: $29.95 AUD (DVD) – Available Here / $34.95 AUD (Blu-ray) – Available Here

 Following episode 15, the action scenes are not as fast-paced as they have been up until that point.
 The violence increases significantly, with copious amounts of blood spurting from one character’s body at one point, causing blood to rain down for several seconds.
-While this is even more extreme than the violence shown in the last episodes, viewers will likely find that the violence against this character is completely justified, if not straight away then when her actions in the past have been revealed.
+While this is even more extreme than the violence shown in the last episodes, viewers may believe that the violence against this character is justified, if not straight away then when her actions in the past have been revealed.
 These actions include her experimentation on her one-year old child, who died in the process.
-Having no compassion towards the dead toddler, she experiments on her new baby girl by connecting life fibers to her brain, which has been revealed by removing the back of her head entirely, an event which is graphically shown.
+Having no compassion towards the dead toddler, she experiments on her new baby girl by connecting life fibers to her brain, which has been revealed by removing the back of her head entirely, an event that is graphically shown.
 Viewer discretion during this scene is advised, as it is extremely disturbing and sickening, made all the worse by the baby’s crying and helplessness.

-Each episode tends to use the same music as the last in this volume, and at the same point in each episode too, meaning that some pieces of music are barely heard at all, but the quality of the music is such that this does not matter too much.
-The voice acting continues to be as excellent as ever, although the pronunciation of names and terms continues to be particularly dreadful, even by the usual standards of English dubs.
-Often when characters in anime are given accents in dubs, the choice of accent is met with negative opinions, but the choice of accent for Kaneo Takarada here is an excellent choice that enhances the comedy.
-It is unfortunate that Madman’s release does not include English credits following each episode or at the end of each disc, as it would be interesting to find out what other roles the voice actors in Kill la Kill have had.
+Each episode tends to use the same music as the last in this volume, and at the same point in each episode too, meaning that some pieces of music are barely heard at all.
+Fortunately, the quality of the music is such that this does not matter too much.
+The voice acting continues to be as good as ever, although the pronunciation of names and terms continues to be particularly dreadful, even by the usual standards of English dubs.
+When characters in anime are given accents in dubs, the choice of accent is generally met with negative opinions, but the choice of accent for Kaneo Takarada here is an surprisingly effective choice that enhances the comedy.
+It is unfortunate that Madman’s release does not include English credits following each episode or at the end of each disc; it would be interesting to find out which voice actors contributed to the English dub.

 On-disc extras include the textless version of the new opening and ending animation and the ‘web-version’ episode previews.
 The previews featured in the extras menu are actually the same previews that follow the TV broadcast version of each episode.
-Given that Senketsu states in preview for episode 20 that viewers will have to watch the web-version previews from that episode onwards, it is strange that the web-version previews have not been included on any of the volumes so far even though they are listed as being included.
+Given that Senketsu states in preview for episode 20 that viewers will have to watch the web-version previews from that episode onwards, it is strange that the web-version previews have not been included on any of the volumes so far, even though they are listed as being included.